 - Also, create a core set of common Mainstream Officer scenarios, with specific questions for particular Officer entry routes.

 - Discipline – The need to recognise and respond to the requirements and expectations of military discipline and follow orders.

-- Military awareness – The ability to understand that expectations in a military environment can be different from those in a civilian environment, and so emphasise the appropriateness of certain types of behaviours over others at a ,general level (note: this does not include an appreciation of specific ways of behaving that result from contact with the military or military training).
+- Military awareness – The ability to understand that expectations in a military environment can be different from those in a civilian environment, and so emphasise the appropriateness of certain types of behaviours over others at a general level (note: this does not include an appreciation of specific ways of behaving that result from contact with the military or military training).

 - Sociability – The importance and strength gained through connection with others, especially during training and early adaptation to Army life.

-- Resilience – The importance of being able to deal with challenges and adversity, to recover from set-backs and to remain focused.
+- Resilience – The importance of being able to deal with challenges and adversity, to recover from setbacks and to remain focused.

 Army Officer Competency-based Design

 These five areas were useful in setting expectations.
-For example providing areas for group facilitators to explore.
+For example, providing areas for group facilitators to explore.

 The intention was to provide a framework for creating SJT scenarios.
 Item writers were also well informed about the Army values.
-The Army’s description of their values provided a second framework structure for item writing management.
+The Army’s description of its values provided a second framework structure for item writing management.